 Difference between EIGRP and OSPF

-EIGRP stands for Enhanced Interior Gateway Routing Protocol.
-It is used to share the information from one router to the neighbour routers if they exist in the same region.
+It is used to share the information from one router to the neighbor routers if they exist in the same region.
 It is also a complex protocol but can be configured and make it work easily in small and large networks.
 It is also a hybrid protocol because it uses the features of the both distance vector routing and link-state routing protocol.

-OSPF stands for Open Shortest Path first.
 This can be used and deployed in a variety of networks.
-This is a classless routing protocol which also assists variable-length subnet masking (VLSM) and discontiguous networks.
+This is a classless routing protocol which also assists variable-length subnet masking (VLSM) and discontiguos networks.

 Difference between EIGRP and OSPF:

 |1.||Stands for||Enhanced Interior Gateway Protocol.||Open Shortest Path First.|